StarGate01/pyglobalplatform/README.md

 ## Requirements

+Currently, only Linux is supported by the build system.

 Python 3 with `setuptools`, a C toolchain, `swig`, and `pkg-config` need to be available.

 The `pcsclite` and `globalplatform` libraries need to be available via pkg-config.